Wrestling Strength Training: Program & Guide

 Wrestling likely benefits the most from physicality compared to other forms of martial arts.
 In fact, an old study concluded that physiological variables (such as strength) are the best way to predict success in elite-level wrestlers [1].

 Maximal dynamic and isometric strength are strong predictors of wrestling performance.
-Elite level wrestlers possess greater strength than their sub-elite counterparts across all weight classes.
+Elite-level wrestlers possess greater strength than their sub-elite counterparts across all weight classes.

 Wrestling Strength Training